thegetty/grj-19/content/shorter-notices/the-perpetual-unfolding.md

 ---
-title: "The Perpetual Unfolding of Photographic History: A Previously Unknown Panorama of Salvador, Bahia, by Rodolpho Lindemann"
+title: "The Perpetual Unfolding of Photographic History"
+subtitle: "A Previously Unknown Panorama of Salvador, Bahia, by Rodolpho Lindemann"
-short_title:
+short_title: "The Perpetual Unfolding"
 layout: article
 order: 40
 contributor: